-If you’ve been in an accident and would like to make a claim, you’ll need to call us within 24 hours.
+If you’ve been in an accident and would like to make a claim, you should always try to get in touch within 24 hours of any incident, while the details are still fresh in your mind, to avoid any discrepancies later on.
 We’ll organise for an assessor to work out the extent of the damage to your motorcycle and what the cost of the repairs are likely to be.
 We may ask that you take your bike to a local garage for an independent assessment, or organise for someone to visit you.
 You may also be entitled to a courtesy motorcycle while your bike is being repaired – check your policy wording for more details.

 If you are making the claim, you will need to pay the excess on your own insurance.
 However, if the accident wasn’t your fault and you intend to make a claim against another motorist, you won’t have to pay any excess.